AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 See also [Create a batch set preset](application-setup.md#creating_a_batch_set_preset).

-There is no minimum or maximum number of rows or columns that you must have in a multi-axis spin set.
+There is no minimum or maximum number of rows or columns that you must have in a multiaxis spin set.

-As an example, suppose you want to create a multi-axis spin set named *spin-2dspin*.
+As an example, suppose you want to create a multiaxis spin set named *spin-2dspin*.
 You have a set of spin set images that contain three rows, with 12 images per row.
 The images are named as follows:

 ```as3
 spin-01-01